 Farmers Can’t Keep Footing the Bill for our Coffee

 The challenges facing coffee farmers are enormous and systemic.
 The coffee trade has been built on colonial models of extraction—farmers’ labor is treated as cheap or free.
-When stories of hunger or of forced labor on coffee farms come out, the only true surprise is that we don’t hear of them more often.
+When stories of hunger or of forced labor on coffee farms come out over and over, the only true surprise is that we don’t hear of them more often.
 We can’t expect coffee farmers to keep footing the bill for our morning cup.

 Even as coffee prices fall for farmers, coffee drinkers see prices stay steady or increase.
 Part of that is that the price of a pound of green coffee is just a fraction of the cost of a latte.
 And part of that is that farmers capture just 6-10% of the $200 billion dollars of coffee sales annually.
 Even as coffee farmers make a plea for their lives and livelihoods, investment advisors are noting that Starbucks shareholders are doing well, with a nod to the low cost of coffee.
 Most small coffee roasters aren’t getting rich on coffee, but they certainly aren’t losing money at the rate that coffee farmers are expected to.
 It’s clear that the system needs to change.